 National Botanic Gardens

-The National Botanic Gardens is located just outside the city center.
+is located just outside the city center.
 The Dublin Bus stops right in front of it which is really convenient.
 There are greenhouses with tropical plants, olives, papyrus, etc. There is a rose garden filled with statues, old and rare trees and other types of roots that look interesting and so on.
 It is a beautifully landscaped garden where guests can relax and find time to contemplate.

 It offers a great contrast to the city itself.
 The glass green houses are excellent and the story behind the preservation is quite impressive (created by Eiffel).
 The old and historic greenhouses offer a great diversity of plant.
 Flower, and orchid species and can be visited with a guide.
 It has free entry, well marked paths, friendly staff and great food in the attached cafe (restaurant).